16-27 November 2026

-The Ophthalmology Department, Dunedin School of Medicine runs an intensive interactive 11 day residential course in Dunedin in November each year and is limited to 36 places.
-The course is for New Zealand and Australian medical graduates in their second year of the RANZCO training programme to prepare for the Fellowship of the Royal Australian and New Zealand College of Ophthalmologist (FRANZCO).
+The OSNZ PE Trust runs an intensive interactive 11 day residential course in Dunedin in November each year and is limited to 36 places.
+The course is for New Zealand and Australian medical graduates in the RANZCO training programme to prepare for the Fellowship of the Royal Australian and New Zealand College of Ophthalmologists (FRANZCO) with preference given to candidates sitting the RANZCO Advanced Clinical Examination the following year.

 Speakers